pebreo/pebreo.github.io/midgame/part3-polyamory.md

 **Stronger support network** Polyamory/ENM can also unlock a treasure chest of support.
 Imagine a constellation of connections, each offering a unique source of friendship, guidance, and emotional sustenance.

 **Greater sexual and emotional needs fulfilled** Finally, let's not forget the potential for a richer tapestry of experiences.
 Polyamory/ENM when approached with honesty and emotional maturity, can offer a broader spectrum of sexual and emotional fulfillment.
 Imagine the possibility of exploring diverse desires and finding intimacy in ways that a single partner might not be able to fully satisfy.
-This exploration doesn't diminish the primary relationship; instead, it can add a vibrant layer of experience, leading to a more well-rounded and fulfilling emotional life.
+This exploration doesn't diminish the primary relationship; instead, it can lead to a more well-rounded and fulfilling emotional life.

 **The Bottom Line:**  Polyamory/ENM is not a magic bullet.
 The success of these partnerships hinges on emotional maturity, a commitment to growth, and the ability to navigate societal stigma.
 It's not for everyone though.